 Book a holiday: A more expensive option but some people with SAD book their ‘summer holiday’ during winter, while others will go somewhere closer to the equator for the whole of the winter period.
 However, some people do report a real slump in their mood when they return to the UK so bear this in mind when considering this option.

 Support: Speak to your friends and family in advance.
 Ask them to read this so they understand what you are going through and why.
 It will help them be more understanding and supportive.
-Having people to talk to who are going through the same thing can also be invaluable – many ‘general’ depression support groups will also have people who suffer from SAD, for example, our own Peer Support Group would be a good place to turn.
+Having people to talk to who are going through the same thing can also be invaluable – many ‘general’ depression support groups will also have people who suffer from SAD.

 Medication and Therapy